mwc360/mwc360.github.io/_posts/2026-02-04-Creating-your-first-Spark-Job-Definition.md

 # Additional Gotchas

-There's a few things that us notebook-developers take for grantid because the notebook UX is all about convience and agility:
+There's a few things that us notebook-developers take for granted because the notebook UX is all about convience and agility:

 1. **`spark` is not automatically defined**